-The first spacecraft to observe all the Galilean moons and Jupiter was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974 and Voyager 1 and 2 both in 1979.
+The first spacecraft to observe Jupiter, as well as all the Galilean moons, was NASA's Pioneer 10 probe in 1973, followed by NASA's Pioneer 11 in 1974, and Voyager 1 and 2, both in 1979.
 All of these probes were on their way out of the Solar System.
-Pioneer 11 came closest, flying within 34,000 km of Jupiter and Voyager 2 was furthest coming within 570,000 km.
+Pioneer 11 came closest to Jupiter, flying within 34,000 km, and Voyager 2 was furthest coming within 570,000 km.
 In 1990 NASA and the European Space Agency (ESA) launched Ulysses which came within 400,000 km of Jupiter in 1992 and within 120 million km in 2004.
 NASA, the ESA and the Italian Space Agency (ASI) launched the Cassini spacecraft in 1997 which passed within 10 million km of Jupiter on the way to Saturn.
-In 2006 NASA launched the New Horizons spacecraft which flew within 2 million km of Jupiter, and passed all the Galilean moons in 2007 whilst on its way to Pluto.
+In 2006 NASA launched the New Horizons spacecraft which flew within 2 million km of Jupiter, and passed all the Galilean moons, in 2007 whilst on its way to Pluto.

 The only spacecraft to orbit Jupiter so far is NASA's Galileo spacecraft launched in 1989.
 The Galileo orbiter went into orbit around Jupiter in 1995 after flying by all of the Galilean moons.
 It released an atmospheric probe which lasted for just under an hour.
 The orbiter was deliberately steered into Jupiter and destroyed in 2003 to avoid it contaminating any moons that may harbour life.

 In 2011 NASA launched a new mission to Jupiter, Juno, which should arrive in 2016.
-NASA also plan to launch a mission to the Galilean moons in 2022 known as European Space Agency's Jupiter Icy Moon Explorer (JUICE).
+The ESA also plan to launch a mission to the Galilean moons in 2022 known as Jupiter Icy Moon Explorer (JUICE).
 The JUICE spacecraft will flyby Callisto and Europa before orbiting Ganymede.

-Saturn is the sixth closest planet to the Sun and the second largest planet in the Solar System after Jupiter.
-It takes over 10,000 Earth days to orbit the Sun, this is about thirty Earth years.
+Saturn is the sixth closest planet to the Sun and the second largest planet in the Solar System, after Jupiter.
+It takes over 10,000 days to orbit the Sun, this is about thirty years.
 One day on Saturn is just under eleven hours long.
-Saturn is visible from the Earth and like Mercury, Venus, Mars and Jupiter, it is named after a Roman God, the god of agriculture.
-The rings of Saturn were first observed by Galileo and identified by Dutch mathematician Christiaan Huygens who discovered Saturn's moon Titan in 1655.
+Saturn is visible from the Earth and, like Mercury, Venus, Mars and Jupiter, it is named after a Roman God, the god of agriculture.
+The rings of Saturn were first observed by Galileo and identified by Dutch mathematician Christiaan Huygens, who discovered Saturn's moon Titan in 1655.